twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys.md**: Shows a list of data files, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
-We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
-This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
+We know there are many Mozillians, past and present, who may have Mozilla Bugzilla profiles.
+This includes legacy contributors who have not updated their email address on Mozilla Bugzilla.
 * **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts